If approved to speak at a university event

 1. Status and scope

-1.1 The Higher Education (Freedom of Speech) Act 2023 (“the Act”) places a legal duty on the University of Sunderland to secure lawful freedom of speech and academic freedom.* The independent regulator for higher education in England, the Office for Students (OfS), will monitor the University’s compliance with the Act and the University’s delivery of its free speech duties as part of the OfS’s public interest governance principles and any specific or related conditions of registration for registered providers.
-The University will also continue to subscribe to the complaints scheme of the Office of the Independent Adjudicator for Higher Education (OIAHE), which will consider student complaints about a University’s handling of free speech and academic freedom where the University’s internal procedures have been completed.
-See Section 6 of this Code.
+1.1 The Higher Education (Freedom of Speech) Act 2023 (“the Act”) places a legal duty on the University of Sunderland to secure lawful freedom of speech and academic freedom.
+The independent regulator for higher education in England, the Office for Students (OfS), will monitor the University’s compliance with the Act and the University’s delivery of its free speech duties as part of the OfS’s ‘public interest governance principles’ and OfS Regulatory advice 24 (updated November 2025).
+The University also subscribes to the independent complaints scheme of the Office of the Independent Adjudicator for Higher Education (OIAHE), which will consider the eligibility of current and former student complaints about the University’s handling of free speech and academic freedom where the University’s internal procedures have been completed.
+See Section 10 of this Code.

 iii. students, and

-1.4.
-The Act and the OfS Regulatory Advice 24 also require the Board of Governors to issue and keep up to date a Code of Practice.
-This Code of Practice contains the minimum requirements of setting out the University’s values as they relate to and support free speech and the headline principles and procedures to secure lawful free speech at meetings, events and activities held on campus.
-This Code of Practice also contains key University principles and commitments for free speech and academic freedom across the range of the University’s activities, as a single point of reference, which signposts to detailed existing and new University policy and procedures.
+1.4 The Act and OfS Regulatory advice 24 also require the Board of Governors to ensure that an up-to-date Code of Practice is brought to the attention of staff and students once a year and is prominent and accessible on the University’s public website.
+This Code of Practice contains the minimum requirements of setting out the University’s values as they relate to and support free speech, and the headline principles and procedures to secure lawful free speech at meetings, events and activities held on-campus.
+This Code of Practice also contains key University principles and commitments for free speech and academic freedom across the range of the University’s activities, as a single point of reference, which signpost to detailed University policy and procedures.
+The Code is not ordinarily subject to annual review or amendments, but will be reviewed periodically to reflect significant regulatory changes, or changes in University arrangements in this arena.

-i. all members, staff, and students of the University;
+i. all members, staff, and students of the University at its campuses based in England.
+See 1.7;

-ii. all visiting speakers and any other persons on University premises, digital channels, and communications hosted by the University;
+ii. all visiting speakers and any other persons physically or virtually attending the University campuses and premises in England.

-1.6.
-The University of Sunderland Students’ Union (USSU) is not subject to regulation by the OfS, based on amendments to the Act.
-However, the Students’ Union is still expected to maintain a Code of Practice which sets out the ways in which it safeguards freedom of speech, and to work in close partnership with the University to fulfil its obligations under the Act, to the OfS and other bodies.
+1.6 The University of Sunderland Students’ Union (USSU), which has sites on the University’s campuses in Sunderland and London, is not subject to regulation by the OfS, based on amendments to the Higher Education (Freedom of Speech) Act 2023.
+However, the Students’ Union continues to maintain a Code of Practice which sets out the ways in which it safeguards freedom of speech, and works in close partnership with the University to fulfil its obligations under the Act and to the University, which is regulated by the OfS and other bodies.
+This includes senior Students’ Union staff membership of the Freedom of Speech Working Group (see 4.6), and in relation to External Speakers and Events risk assessment and input.

-1.8.
-The application of this Code of Practice to UK-based teaching and research partners will apply directly where the partner in England is a registered provider with the Office for Students (OfS), and is therefore also bound by the law and registration conditions.
-Where the partner is not a registered provider with the OfS, there remains an expectation that the partner or body and those staff employed, and students registered with them, will be bound by the wider principles of English law and that their rights to express lawful beliefs are protected under the Human Rights Act 1998.
+1.8 The application of this Code of Practice to UK-based teaching and research partners will apply directly where the partner in England is a registered provider with the OfS, and is therefore also bound by English law and OfS registration conditions.
+Where the partner is not a registered provider with the OfS, there remains an expectation that the partner or body, those staff employed by them, and students registered with them, will be bound by the wider principles of English and relevant UK law and that their rights to express lawful beliefs are protected under the Human Rights Act 1998.

-1.9.
-The University will make available and promote this Code of Practice to staff, and students registered at overseas partners and UK-based partners on an annual basis, with an expectation that they have understood and acknowledged these obligations.
-The Code will be brought to the attention of all new colleagues at the start of their employment with the University.
-The Code will be brought to the attention of all new students at the time of enrolment and annually, at re-enrolment.
+1.10 The Code will be brought to the attention of all new employees of the University at the start of their employment with the University.
+The Code will be brought to the attention of all new students at the time of enrolment and annually, at re-enrolment, including via the website and the Student Handbook.

-1.10.
-Every member of staff and student enrolled at the University, other than those who are not subject to UK law in this regard as per 1.7-1.9 above, will be made aware that by joining the University community, they are required to respect and follow the principles set out in this Code and related University policies, procedures, and practices.
-Any breach of this Code could constitute a disciplinary offence for staff and for students.
+1.11 Every member of staff and student enrolled at the University, other than those who are not subject to UK law in this regard as per 1.7, will be made aware that by joining the University community they are required to respect and follow the principles set out in this Code and related University policies, procedures, and practices.
+Any breach of this Code could constitute a disciplinary offence for staff for a breach of the Student Conduct Policy.
+For the avoidance of doubt, the expression of lawful freedom of speech and academic freedom that the expression of viewpoints which are offensive, controversial or upsetting to some members of the community is not of itself grounds for staff disciplinary or student general misconduct proceedings.

-1.13.
-This Code will be published online in a prominent position on the University’s website and as part of the University’s Publication Scheme
+1.12 This Code will be published online, including as part of the University’s Publication Scheme.

 2. Definitions and context